LerianStudio/midaz/README.md

 ## Getting Started

 To begin using Midaz, please follow our [Getting Started Guide](https://docs.midaz.io/getting-started).

-## Documentation

 For comprehensive documentation on Midaz features, API references, and best practices, visit our [Official Documentation](https://docs.midaz.io).

-## Community and Support
+## Community & Support

 - Join our [Discord community](https://discord.gg/DnhqKwkGv3) for discussions, support, and updates.
 - For bug reports and feature requests, please use our [GitHub Issues](https://github.com/LerianStudio/midaz/issues).